 Tibetan Shoton Festival

-Shoton Festival, also called Sho Dun Festival, is a traditional religious festival for all the Tibetans who live not only in Tibet Autonomous Region, but also in Qinghai, Gansu, Sichuan, and Yunnan provinces.
+Shoton Festival, also called Sho Dun Festival, is a traditional religious festival for all the Tibetans who live not only in the Tibet Autonomous Region, but also in Qinghai, Gansu, Sichuan, and Yunnan provinces.
 It starts on June 30th of the Tibetan calendar, which usually is in August of the solar calendar.
 This festival lasts 5 days.
-In the Tibetan language, “sho” means yogurt, “ton” means banquet, so, you can consider it as a feast of eating yogurt.
-Accompanied by the wonderful Tibetan opera performances and the ceremony of unfolding huge Tangka, it is called the “Tibetan Opera Festival” or “Unveiled Buddha Festival” as well.
-Besides the main activities, people can watch breathtaking yak or horse races for optional.
-The Shoton Festival of 2024 will start on the 4th of August.
+In the Tibetan language, “sho” means yogurt, “ton” means banquet, so you can consider it a feast of eating yogurt.
+Accompanied by the wonderful Tibetan opera performances and the ceremony of unfolding a huge Tangka, it is called the “Tibetan Opera Festival” or “Unveiled Buddha Festival” as well.
+Besides the main activities, people can watch breathtaking yak or horse races as an option.
+The Shoton Festival of 2026 will start on the 12th of August.

 History

-It is dated back to the middle of the 11th Century, the Drepung Monastery was the first place to hold the Shoton Festival.
-It was absolutely a religious event of Buddhism from the beginning.
+It dates back to the middle of the 11th Century; the Drepung Monastery was the first place to hold the Shoton Festival.
+It was an absolutely religious event of Buddhism from the beginning.
 According to Buddhist teaching, there are more than 300 commandments, among which killing is the most severe sin to avoid.
 The insects increase to large numbers in Summer; thus, the Gelug Sect of Buddhism has strictly regulated lamas to stay only in Monasteries from April to June of the Tibetan calendar, to keep away from the damage to those tiny creatures.
 This action is called “Ya Le” or “Peaceful living in Summer,” and it would last for nearly two months initially.
 Lamas could break the ban and go out until the end of June, while the laypeople would offer them Yogurt as a reward for their hard practice.
 Besides, a banquet would be held in the wild ground, where people performed Tibetan opera to celebrate the opening.
-With time passing by, this celebration has developed into an annual Buddhist feast and finally become the Shoton Festival on such a big scale nowadays.
+As time passed, this celebration developed into an annual Buddhist feast and finally became the Shoton Festival on such a large scale.

 Where to Hold the Shoton Festival?